 - Reinstall the seven Phillips screws that attach the back panel to the bottom.

-- Reinstall the two standoffs on either side of the DVI monitor connector and tighten with needle nose pliers.
+- Reinstall the two standoffs on either side of the DVI monitor connector and tighten with needle-nose pliers.

 - Reinstall the network cable that was removed from the bottom RJ45 connector of the CPU Board.

-- Double check that all cables have been properly attached.
+- Double-check that all cables have been properly attached.

-- On the underside of the PowerStation you will find three MAC Address stickers.
+- On the underside of the PowerStation, you will find three MAC Address stickers.
 Compare the sticker from the board you removed and remove the same sticker from the bottom of the unit.
-If your new board came with a new MAC Address sticker, replace with the one from the new board.
+If your new board came with a new MAC Address sticker, replace it with the one from the new board.